 - Slight variation: In Quest for Camelot, Garrett is blind and has a falcon companion who "is [his] eyes."
 At the end of the movie, Garrett and his love interest Kayley must navigate an Absurdly Spacious Sewer which is very dark.
 Garrett helps Kayley through the tunnel, telling her, "Don't worry, I'll be your eyes."

 - The second Spider-Man film—by the climax, Spider-Man has spent the past two movies protecting New York City, and has just saved a train from being destroyed.
 The citizens on-board carry the injured Spider-Man to safety inside the train and attempt to protect him from Doc Ock.
 Doc Ock gets past them easily, but the scene is still heartwarming.

 - The first film had a similar scene on the bridge, when the stones and other assorted items thrown by New Yorkers in the general direction of the Goblin (at least one hits him on the head) allow our friendly neighbourhood Spiderman to recover momentum and save the day.

-- The Amazing Spiderman (the one with Andrew Garfield) had the construction worker ( who is the father of the boy Spidey saved earlier on the bridge) summon his fellow crane workers move their cranes in such a way that an injured Peter could get to Lizardman faster.
+- The Amazing Spiderman has a construction worker ( who is the father of the boy Spidey saved earlier on the bridge) summon his fellow crane workers move their cranes in such a way that an injured Peter can get to the Lizard faster.
 It's kind of like the city saying "We're on your side."
-Not sure why, maybe because Peter was portrayed more effectively as lonely and hurt in this version, but this scene almost brought this troper to tears.

 - In How to Train Your Dragon, Hiccup takes care of Toothless for a majority of the story, from bringing him food to helping him fly after losing part of his tail.
 By the end of the story, it's Toothless's turn to help Hiccup when Hiccup loses his left foot and hasn't adjusted to walking with an artificial foot yet.